................ADOPT A SHORELINE (AAS) ..................

 .............DEDICATED TO A CLEAN ENVIRONMENT................

-Become part of our environmental community group by picking up "one" piece of trash and telling "one" person about us.
+Become part of our environmental community group by picking up "one" piece of trash and telling "one" person about us, pass it forward.
 That's all it takes for "YOU" to make a difference!
 Honestly, that's all it takes!!!!
-Wishing you, your family and friends a great 2016 summer!
-George Ferris
+Founder: George Ferris

-AAS has moved its efforts away fron Lake Lanier to the Etowah, Chattahoochee, and Chestatee rivers.
+AAS has moved its efforts away fron Lake Lanier to the Etowah and Chestatee rivers.
 Visit our new page ...."
 ETOWAH RIVER"

 NOTICE TO THE PUBLIC ( ALL OF AAS'S ADOPTED AREAS ON "Lake Lanier" AS OF MARCH 29 2017) ..........After a decade of commitment to the cleanup of Lake Lanier , the removal of over 10 tons of trash, educating the public ( especially the children) about the importance of keeping our environment clean, supplying trash bags and trash barrels,building benches, building an erosion barrier at Bench Point and the removal of 1/2 acre of kudzu all at AAS'S expense.
 It is with great disappointment that I must announce, that because of the lack of support from the Army Corp of Engineers, AAS"S will no longer be participating in the continual cleanup of Lake Lanier .
 All content viewed on this web site/Facebook " ASSOCIATED WITH LAKE LANIER " is prior to March 29 2017.
 Sincerely ,George Ferris founder of AAS.